 It does appear, therefore, to be a liberal outlet, so to speak.

-For example, if liberals are sincere in wanting to “maintain unity in the family and nation”, why, then, do they not fiercely opposed the “Great Society” policies of the Democrat Party which have done more to break up and break down Black families than chattel slavery ever could?
+For example, if those who practice Kwanzaa are sincere in wanting to “maintain unity in the family and nation”, why, then, do they not fiercely opposed the liberal “Great Society” policies which have done more to break up and break down Black families than chattel slavery ever could?

-I have never met a Black liberal who truly embraces the kind of self-determination Kwanzaa proposes, which calls for one to define themselves and speak for themselves.
-Black liberals have been indoctrinated by an ideology which makes it instinctive to malign, slander, and assassinate any idea, definition, or expression that does not espouse liberal Democrat policies.
+I have rarely met a Black liberal who truly embraces the level of self-determination Kwanzaa proposes, which calls for one to define themselves and speak for themselves.

-Liberal Black Americans do not self-define.
-They are defined by the Democrat Party and they fight to promote those definitions.
+Thus, most Liberal Black Americans do not self-define.
+They are defined by their indoctrination into liberalism and they fight to promote those definitions, even to our own detriment far too often.

-Liberal Black Americans do not believe in “collective work and responsibility”.
-If they did, they would not spend the dollar bill outside of their communities after circulating it only one time (dollar velocity).
+The masses of so called Liberal Black Americans do not believe in “collective work and responsibility”.
+If they did, they would not spend the dollar bill outside of our communities after circulating it only one time (dollar velocity).
 Moreover, they would absolutely support free market solutions in business, education, and health care, which would result in a stronger local economy.

 They don’t want to “solve problems together’, but want the government to solve their problems.